Joe-KI333/Sport-wear-managment/README.md

 2. This Simple Python Tkinter Module project "Sports Wear Management & Billing System" Contain verious feature:-

-	a.) first enter Bill details
+	a.)
+First enter Bill details
-	b.) after that select item which one you want to buy and enter the quantity c.) then click on "Total" button now you can see in bottom left of this application there calculation of total product price with GST tax d.) after that click on "Bill Generate" button. now you can see the bill of your product in center right feild and save this bill e.)
+	b.)
+After that select item which one you want to buy and enter the quantity c.) then click on "Total" button now you can see in bottom left of this application there calculation of total product price with GST tax d.)
+After that click on "Bill Generate" button. now you can see the bill of your product in center right feild and save this bill e.)
 You can send this Bill via Email for that go "send bill via Email" section top right  and Enter your Email and send it (make sure internet connection